hlynch/Biometry2021/docs/Week-11-lab.md

 Since we have a balanced design, there are the same number of samples from each educational level, and so each educational coefficient estimate has the same standard error.
 In other words, when calculating the estimate standard errors, we used the mean squared residuals, which is equivalent to a pooled variance estimator, where we have pooled with within group variance from all the groups.

-Question: How do we interpret the p-values for the Masters and PhD group?
+**<span style="color: green;">Checkpoint #2: In words, how do we interpret the p-values for the Masters and PhD group?
+What hypothesis are they addressing?</span>**
-Answer: Now the p-values are meaningless, because they test the uninteresting null hypothesis that the group means are zero.
+<span style="color: white;">Answer: Now the p-values are meaningless, because they test the uninteresting null hypothesis that the group means are zero.</span>

 Before working out all the numbers here, lets print out the ANOVA table for this model